gershnik/wsdd-native/README.md

 sudo zypper in wsddn
 ```

-On first install firewall ports `5357/tcp` and `3702/udp` will be opened.
+On the first install, the firewall ports `5357/tcp` and `3702/udp` will be opened.

 Enable and start the daemon: